-Q: I want to adopt this dog as a present for my family member (or friend), how do we do the home visit and still keep it a surprise?
+Q: Can I adopt a dog as a present for my family member or friend?

-Q: Who do I contact to surrender my Golden or alert GRRALL of a Golden in need of rescue?
+Q: Whom do I contact to surrender my Golden or alert GRRALL of a Golden in need of rescue?

 A: If you would like to surrender a dog, please submit a surrender application and email a picture to firstname.lastname@example.org.
 If you know of a dog in need of rescue, please email all known information and a picture (if possible) to email@example.com.